perxpective/Cybersecurity-Therapy/MRE/MRE MST Revision.md

 - Unpack a packed malware with `upx -d yourfile.exe`

 ### IDA Free
-1. Select File -> Open -> Malware file.
+1. Select File -> Open -> Malware file
 2. Open a new window of IDA and upload another malware file (if any)
-3. Compare Imports, Name, Functions and String windows of packed and unpacked malware.
+3. Compare Imports, Name, Functions and String windows of packed and unpacked malware

 #### PEiD
 1. Start PEiD via Start -> PE Tool
-2. Select file to be analysed by clicking the \[...\] button.
+2. Select file to be analysed by clicking the \[...\] button
-3. View sections in PE, ASM code and PE header info.
+3. View sections in PE, ASM code and PE header info

 #### CFF Explorer
 1. Drag and drop the malware into the CFF Explorer